chromium/chromium/docs/updater/functional_spec.md

 *   --crash-handler
     *   Starts a crash handler for the parent process.
 *   --server
     *   Launch the updater RPC server.
-The server will answer RPC messages on the UpdateService interface only.
+The server answers RPC messages on the UpdateService interface only.
     *   --service=update|update-internal
-        *   If `update`, the server will answer RPC messages on the UpdateService interface only.
+        *   If `update`, the server answers RPC messages on the UpdateService interface only.
-        *   If `update-internal`, the server will answer RPC messages on the UpdateServiceInternal interface only.
+        *   If `update-internal`, the server answers RPC messages on the UpdateServiceInternal interface only.
 *   --windows-service
     *   This switch starts the Windows service.
 This switch is invoked by the